-Dan Willems is currently Preservation Manager with the City of Saskatoon Infrastructure Services department’s Strategic Services branch.
+Dan Willems is currently Special Projects Manager with the City of Saskatoon Infrastructure Services department’s Strategic Services branch.
 Dan holds a Bachelor of Science degree in Civil Engineering from the University of Saskatchewan in Saskatoon.
 Since 2001, Dan has worked for various municipal government and private consulting organizations across the Canadian Prairie Provinces.
 Over his career, Dan has been involved in several trenchless construction projects, including CIPP lining, microtunneling, case boring, tunneling, directional drilling, and pilot tube microtunneling.

 Dan has been heavily involved in the Northwest Chapter of NASTT since 2005 and has also been a regular contributor at the annual No-Dig Show conferences.
 Dan is actively working with the Northwest Chapter and local industry in Saskatchewan and Manitoba to expand NASTT’s presence across the Prairie Provinces.